 Driver Advantages Disadvantages 1.Standards Enhances opportunities for pupil activities Opportunities for sharing staff expertise and good practice Greater possibility of consistency of teaching No change in the variation in class sizes or the number of age ranges taught in classes in Ysgol Talwrn.
-2.Leadership and Management leadership structure to suit the Can cost more to run as site managers are required at both schools and some positions need back filling.
+2.Leadership and Management Options to choose senior leadership structure to suit the federation structure including school site managers.
+The headteacher would have increased non-contact time and Can cost more to run as site managers are required at both schools and some positions need back filling.

 Driver Advantages Disadvantages would have the opportunity to further develop a senior management team to share the leadership burden.
 3.School Building Ysgol y Graig would remain fully compliant with the Equality Act 2010 in respect of access for disabled pupils.
 Does not address the need to improve the Ysgol Talwrn building to meet 21st Century School standards.
 Does not address the need to provide external learning environments at the Ysgol Talwrn site Does not address the current and projected future maintenance costs at the school. (£360k as at 2019).
-Ysgol Talwrn building is only partially compliant with the Equality Act 2010 4.School Does not address the need to provide sufficient places at Yanghy Croix Spaces 5.Financial Each school would retain its own budget.
-Teaching cost savings are estimated to be approximately £2k per annum sufficient places at Ysgol y Graig.
-Lose the opportunity for substantial capital investment.
+Ysgol Talwrn building is only partially compliant with the Equality Act 2010 4.School Does not address the need to provide Spaces sufficient places at Ysgol y Graig.
+5.Financial estimated to be approximately £2k per annum Lose the opportunity for substantial capital investment.
 Does not address the variation in the cost per pupil and equality of provision.
 Does not reduce the amount delegated to schools through the school funding formula.
 Does not eliminate the current and projected future maintenance costs Revenue costs are likely to increase in the future 6.Welsh medium provision Maintains the good provision.
 7.Community use The present community use would continue 8.
 General issues Education provision would continue on each school site.
 Minimum disruption Pupils would need to be transported to schools outside the catchment area (who have surplus places), as there is not sufficient capacity to accommodate all pupils within the catchment area.